 In Christ Jesus

-What has God done for you?
-This is the question Paul is answering as Dr. Martyn Lloyd-Jones preaches from Ephesians 2:4-7.
-Paul is concerned that believers be clear about what God has done for them.
+What has God done for the Christian?
+In this sermon on Ephesians 2:4–7 titled “In Christ Jesus,” Dr. Martyn Lloyd-Jones focuses on Paul’s answer to this question.
+Paul is concerned that believers are clear about what God has done for them.
 True Christianity is what God has done to and for the believer.
 People can decide to be religious, to start or stop doing things, and believe that God forgives them, but that is not essentially Christianity.
 Some schools of thought have taught that the doctrine of union with Christ is something the Christian strives to attain.
-But truthfully, apart from this union, a person is no Christian at all.
-We must examine ourselves: is my way of thinking of myself as a Christian in terms of what I am striving to do or make of myself?
-The difference between the unbeliever and believer is that the believer has a new disposition bending or redirecting his faculties accordingly, affecting the whole man — mind, heart, will.
-Birth is sudden; so it is with the new birth.
-One cannot understand or explain it fully, all one knows is that it has happened.
-It is a creative act of God which the apostles, and others, referred to as the “new creation”.
-Apart from union with Christ, this new regeneration of a man cannot be a Christian.
+But apart from this union, a person is not a Christian.
+One must examine themselves and ask: is my way of thinking of myself as a Christian in terms of what I am striving to do or make of myself?
+The difference between the unbeliever and believer is that the believer has a new disposition bending or redirecting their faculties accordingly, affecting the whole person — mind, heart, and will.
+Birth is sudden and so it is with the new birth.
+One cannot understand or explain it fully; all one knows is that it has happened.
+It is a creative act of God that the apostles, and others, referred to as the “new creation.”
+Apart from union with Christ, this new regeneration cannot make a Christian.

 About Dr. Martyn Lloyd-Jones